pvillega/ansible-ec2-play/README.md

 Scripts may contain variables that need to be customized for your specific deployments.
 The following scripts are available:

-* bootstrap.yaml: secures an EC2 Ubuntu AMI using steps taken from.
+* bootstrap.yaml: secures an EC2 Ubuntu AMI.
 Requires sudo.
-* playenv.yaml: sets play dependencies (pvm, java) including Authbind to Play can use port 80 without root privileges.
+* playenv.yaml: sets play dependencies (pvm, java) including Authbind so Play can use port 80 without root privileges.
 Requires sudo.
 * deploy.yaml: clones a Play project from a Git repository and deploys it on the machine.
 No sudo required.